Multiphase Flow

 Events

-In the Events XML block of this example, we specify two types of PeriodicEvents serving different purposes, namely solver application and result output.
+In the Events XML block of this example, we specify two types of PeriodicEvents: one for solver application, and one for result output.

-The output event forces GEOS to write out the results at the frequency specified by the attribute timeFrequency.
-Here, we choose to output the results using the VTK format (see Tutorial 2: External Meshes for a tutorial that uses the Silo output file format).
-Using targetExactTimestep=1 in this XML block forces GEOS to adapt the time stepping to ensure that an output is generated exactly at the time frequency requested by the user.
-In the target attribute, we must use the name defined in the VTK XML tag inside the Output XML section, as documented at the end of this example (here, vtkOutput).
+The output event instructs GEOS to write out results in a given format at the frequency specified by the attribute timeFrequency.
+Here, we output the results using the VTK format (see Tutorial 2: External Meshes for a tutorial that uses the Silo output file format).
+Here, by setting targetExactTimestep=1, we make sure that the time stepping strategy is constrained to generate an output exactly at the chosen frequency, even if solvers could take larger time steps.
+In the target attribute, we use the name defined in the VTK XML tag inside the Output XML section, as documented at the end of this example (here, vtkOutput).

-More information about events can be found at Event Management.
+More information about Events can be found at Event Management.

 <Events